top of page

 What Does a Mini Facelift Do?

 A mini facelift is designed to address mild to moderate sagging in the lower third of the face, particularly around the jawline.
-It’s less invasive than a full facelift but still involves repositioning the SMAS (superficial musculoaponeurotic system), the deeper layer of facial tissue, and re-draping the skin in a natural-looking, tension-free manner.
-Excess skin is trimmed, and incisions are closed with delicate sutures.
+It’s less invasive than a full facelift but still involves repositioning the SMAS (superficial musculoaponeurotic system), which is the deeper layer of facial tissue.
+The skin is re-draped in a natural-looking, tension-free manner.
+Excess skin is trimmed, and the incisions are closed with delicate sutures.

-The result?
-A refreshed, smoother jawline and some improvement in the upper neck area.
-It’s not intended to transform the entire face, but rather to deliver subtle, natural enhancements.
+The result is a refreshed, smoother jawline and some improvement in the upper neck area.
+It’s not intended to transform the entire face but rather to deliver subtle, natural enhancements.

 Is the Procedure Standardized?

 Not at all.
-“Mini facelift” is a broad term—it isn’t a one-size-fits-all surgery.
+The term “mini facelift” is broad—it isn’t a one-size-fits-all surgery.
 Each treatment is tailored to the patient’s unique anatomy and concerns.
-Whether the focus is jowling, mild skin laxity, or subtle neck sagging, the approach varies.
-The key is in customizing the procedure to achieve balanced, understated results.
+Whether the focus is jowling, mild skin laxity, or subtle neck sagging, the approach can vary significantly.
+The key is customizing the procedure to achieve balanced, understated results.

 Who’s a Good Candidate?